moonandlake123/autolink/README.md

 `autolink` is a compiler wrapper, transparent to the existing build process.

-When a `.a` archive is passed to the compiler, the script automatically scans the archive for `.cppm` module interface source files, extracts and compiles them to BMI on-the-fly, then injects the BMI path into the compiler command.
+When a `.a` archive is passed to the compiler, the script automatically scans the archive for module interface source files, extracts and compiles them to BMI on-the-fly, then injects the BMI path into the compiler command.
 The remaining build proceeds as normal.